-Eye problems are often obvious to owners because dogs will rub at their eyes, rub their faces on the ground, wink, and even hold one or both eyes shut, but many owners don't know what they can safely do to help at home.
-Some products can cause serious, if not permanent, damage to an eye or interact with your dog's other medications so it is important to know how pink eye can be managed with home remedies and when to call your veterinarian.
+Eye problems are often obvious to owners because dogs will rub at their eyes, rub their faces on the ground, wink, and even hold one or both eyes shut.
+Their eyes may also appear red, crusty, or teary.
+Many owners don't know what they can safely do to help at home.
+Some products can cause serious, if not permanent, damage to an eye or interact with your dog's other medications so it is important to know how eye disease can be managed at home while you wait to see your veterinarian.

-Pink eye is the common name for conjunctivitis and can occur in dogs when the fleshy, pink part surrounding an eye, called the conjunctive, becomes inflamed.
+Pink eye is the common name used in human medicine for conjunctivitis and can occur in dogs when the tissue that covers the surface of the eye, called the conjunctiva, becomes inflamed.

 01 of 04